Follow Us:

 • Guides in conducting the PMS activities;

-• Provides well-structured PMS procedure, and post market surveillance report template;
+• Provides well-structured PMS procedure, and PMS Report template;

 • Identifies PMCF requirements from PMS data;

-• Analyzes the PMS Data and drawing suitable conclusions.
+• Analyze the PMS Data and draw suitable conclusions.

 The scope and goal of post market surveillance within the European Union are meticulously spelled forth in (Definition 60) Article 2 of the EU Medical Devices Regulation (MDR 2017/745), since the regulations applicable to medical devices have changed and grown substantially.